Spencer Dinwiddie NBA Playoffs Player Props: Nets vs. 76ers

 Spencer Dinwiddie Insights vs. the 76ers

-- On the boards, the 76ers have allowed 41.2 rebounds per game, which puts them second in the NBA.
+- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

-- In terms of assists, the 76ers have conceded 24.2 per contest, sixth in the league.
+- In terms of assists, the 76ers are ranked sixth in the NBA, conceding 24.2 per contest.

 Spencer Dinwiddie vs. the 76ers